-Our VP of Booking Fulfillment, Martin Ratolistka is one of the first employees ever at Kiwi.com.
-Now, nine years later, in his current role, his mission is to secure the smoothest processing of the customer’s orders and ensure we always book the cheapest possible price, thus making travel more accessible to everyone.
+Our VP of Product, Martin Ratolistka is one of the first employees ever at Kiwi.com.
+Now, nine years later, in his current role, his mission is to secure the smoothest processing of the customer’s orders and ensure we always book the lowest possible price, thus making travel more accessible to everyone.
 “I am surrounded in this effort by many tireless passionate hackers keeping the company alive 24/7 and that’s why I love it,” mentioned Martin.

 Read on to learn more about his career growth, challenges and successes, incredible memories, his team and responsibilities, priorities for the next months and years, and much more.